aromanrsc/APU-TrajGenPlus/README.md

 ## Environment Requirements

 - Python >= 3.11.5
-- the requirements.txt file is included
+- The requirements.txt file is included

 ## Datasets